 But if making your photos look great and having the ability to sell them are your two most important criteria, then SmugMug could be the right choice for you.

 SmugMug offers a 14-day free trial, after which you’ll need to upgrade to a paid plan.
-A Basic plan is available for $5.99 per month, but you’ll be stuck with a SmugMug branded URL.
-The $8.99 per month plan allows you to use your own domain, sell prints and gifts, and access a larger selection of templates, which you can customize.
-If you want to sell digital downloads and framed prints, the Portfolio plan is your best bet, and will set you back $23.99 per month.
+The Power plan is available for $13 per month, but you’ll be stuck with a SmugMug branded URL.
+Portfolio plan, which is $28 per month, allows you to sell digital downloads and framed prints.
+If you want to maximize profit by offering marketing promotions and utilize personalized pricing options for photos, the Pro plan is your best bet, for $45 per month.

 Squarespace is an all-in-one website platform that offers lots of design options, multiple social integrations, and 24-7 customer support.
 You’ve likely seen some gorgeous photography sites that use Squarespace.
 It’s no surprise that Squarespace is considered one of the best options out there for professional photographers to showcase and sell their work.